TricksterOrg/trickster/docs/api/authentication.md

 ## Configuring authentication

 You can attach authentication method to each of your Routes.
 If you do and a request is matched by a Route with authentication, Trickster will check if the request contains the correct values.
 If it does, it will return Response as normal.
-If not, it will return a [401 Unauthorized error](/trickster/api/responses.html#401-unauthorized).
+If not, it will return [an error response](#error-response).

 By default Route doesn't authenticate requests.